What an LLM is

 ['data', 'rekha'] # 2 tokens

 The model has a fixed vocabulary (usually 50k–200k tokens).
 Pricing, context windows, and speed are all measured in tokens — never characters or words.
+One token is not one word: common short words are one token, long or rare words are several, and whitespace often merges into the following token.

 The autoregressive loop